Tonybsilva-dev/Pattern-Server-Typescript/README.md

 Still in the terminal we will choose some options to standardize our code.
 Have it as a style guide!

-The settings can be made in three different ways, namely:

-Answer questions about your style.

 Answering style questions
-Selecting this configuration option, we must answer some questions:

 ```bash